-The IRB does not permit language by which the subject or his or her representative waives any of the subject's legal rights or releases the investigator, the sponsor, the institution or its agents from liability for negligence.
+The IRB does not permit language by which the participant or his or her representative waives any of the participant's legal rights or releases the investigator, the sponsor, the institution or its agents from liability for negligence.

-- (1) The words "Consent and Information Form" must be at the top of the first page.
-Following pages should have consecutive page numbers (in the bottom middle of the page, in the form "page xx of xx"), an abbreviated title at the top, a submission date at the bottom lefthand corner and an initial and date line at the bottom right-hand corner of the page (see 1.c above). - (2) Give the complete title of the study on the first page of the consent form.
+- (1) The words "Consent to be Part of a Research Study" must be at the top of the first page. - (2) Give the complete title of the study on the first page of the consent form.
 If the title on the consent or assent form differs from the title of the protocol, explain why in the discussion section.
-The study title (abbreviated if necessary) should appear at the top of each page of the consent form. - (3) "Introduction" - (a) Include the following statement or its equivalent:

-"I have been asked to participate in this research study." - (b) Indicate who explained the study to the participant (if not in person, provide details on how the presentation was made, e.g., cover letter, phone call), who is conducting the study and what department is sponsoring the study.
-Include the names of all investigators (principal investigators as well as co-investigators) involved in the study.
-When an investigator's name first appears in the consent form, spell it out fully and include the individual's degree (e.g., Joe Johnson, M.D.; Kirk Douglas, Ph.D.; etc.) and then refer to the person as "Dr. Johnson" or Dr. Douglas in subsequent text. - (c) Inform participants if the research is being done to fulfill requirements for a master's thesis or classroom assignment.
-In that student researchers are not full representatives of FS, it is important that both potential research participants and FS be in agreement that proper oversight by FS exists for research conducted by students.
-Therefore, students completing protocols for review should provide the name of the faculty member or research associate supervising the research project.
-This information should be provided in the introduction of consent/assent forms, cover letters, and protocol statements. - (d) Identify any external support or sponsoring agency. - (4) "Purposes"

-Explain why the study is being conducted.
+The study title (abbreviated if necessary) should appear at the top of each page of the consent form. - (3) "General Information About the Study/Researchers" - (a) Include information about the study including the study's title and if appropriate company/agency sponsoring the study - (b) Include the names and appropriate information of all investigators (principal investigators as well as co-investigators) involved in the study.
+When an investigator's name first appears in the consent form, spell it out fully and include the individual's degree (e.g., Joe Johnson, M.D.; Kirk Douglas, Ph.D.; etc.) and then refer to the person as "Dr. Johnson" or Dr. Douglas in subsequent text. - (c) Inform participants of the general reasons why they might or might not want to participate in the study. - d) Add a brief description of the nature of the study that would help the potential participants the make a decision on their participation.
+For example, you may discuss the degree of risk, potential benefits, and the purpose of research, though keep everything concise. - (4) "Purpose of the Study" Explain why the study is being conducted.

 If applicable, state that the investigational drug or device being used in the study has not yet received approval from the Food and Drug Administration or has not been approved for this application.
-State the approximate number of intended subjects and state the anticipated number of subjects in the FS component.
+State the approximate number of intended participants and state the anticipated number of participants in the Fairmont State component.
 For example, (If multicenter), "Approximately people are expected to participate in this study nationwide.
-FS researchers hope to enroll about \\\\\\\ people in this study."
+Fairmont State researchers hope to enroll about people in this study."